aerobicio/aerobic.io/doc/testing_strategy.markdown

 Javascript Tests are written in Coffeescript and should test one unit of code.
 It also should assert that any DOM manipulation behaves as intented.

-Coffeescript tests use Mocha BDD style, Chai for assertions, and Sinon as for stubbing and mocking.
+Coffeescript tests use Mocha BDD style, Chai for assertions, and Sinon.js for stubbing and mocking.

 When writing javascript tests, the following rules should be adheared to: